 Chestpod, sits on chest, adjustable straps around neck and around chest, wood camera post with 1/4-20TPI brass camera stud, weighs 13 oz., Ex+, $10

-REVOLVING SHOOTING SEAT AND BLIND.
+REVOLVING SHOOTING PLATFORM AND BLIND.
 Designed for my own use in following birds in flight.
 I sometimes sit for hours in a blind.
 Following birds in flight can be challenging from a fixed seat positioned behind a camera mounted on a fixed tripod shooting through a fixed window opening.
 I have literally fallen off my seat while trying to follow a bird in flight.
 I wanted to improve my performance capability along with my comfort.
 This is the solution I came up with.
-It will allow you to follow your prey 360 degrees. the seat and even the blind window move all move together.
+It will allow you to follow your prey 360 degrees. the seat and even the blind window all move together.
 It would work just as well for hunters as photographers.
 The 3/8-16TPI screw on the front post mount will accept a photographer's gimbal head or a rifleman's V-support.
 The backrest is adjustable in height.
 The 4 legs are independently adjustable in height.
 There is a bubble level on the seat X support.
 Level the shooting platform and your horizon will always be level in your viewfinder.
 A 12" diameter ball bearing turntable provides stability along with smooth rotation.
 Redwood was used to keep the weight down.
-The redwood was soaked in a specially thin epoxy, then joined with epoxy before being being coated with UV proof outdoor polyurethane.
-A well padded leather seat provides the comfort you will need for sitting hours on end.
+The redwood was soaked in a specially thin epoxy, then joined with West System epoxy before being being coated with UV proof outdoor polyurethane.
+A well padded seat provides the comfort you will need for sitting hours on end.
 A lightweight umbrella blind mounted in the backrest post, combined with lightweight camoflage netting forms the blind.
-I intend to have the front support post black anodized the next time I take parts into the anodizer.
 Everything weighs only 16.5#.
 Upon my 1st use of this revolving shooting seat and blind, a Great Egret flew in before I was completely settled inside the blind.
 Deer were unaware of my presense.
 A Great Blue Heron and other waterfowl, including skittish Mallards that are used to being shot at, flew in.
 I was able to get dozens of images of the Northern Harrier as it flew around the lake looking for prey.
-The Harrier got pretty close, but showed no sign of noticing me.
-Not only did the revolving seat and blind provide comfort, but I was much better able to follow the prey. $500
+The Harrier got pretty close, was curious, but showed now fear.
+Not only did the revolving seat and blind provide comfort, but I was much better able to follow the prey.
+When you are trying to follow a subject with your camera and lens mounted on a tripod, the tripod legs get in the way and if seated, you may be unable to follow the subject without falling off your seat.
+In the last photograph, which was recently added, notice 2 changes.
+Seaky leaves were added to the netting and the camera support post is now black.
+Recently I found it difficult to install the netting on a windy day.
+The covering would have blown around in the wind, which would have made the blind ineffective, so I just used the revolving shooting platform.
+Now that was pleasant!
+My vision was unrestricted!
+Being situated low to the ground within taller foliage, it was more of a natural blind.
+When you are situated low and are relaxed, you are less of a threat to wildlife.
+I enjoyed the day much more and I was successful.
+The next time I needed a blind on a cold and windy day I used the revolving shooting platform inside of a commercial blind--which was far more successful than using a tripod and a separate seat.
+So realize that you are buying primarily the revolving shooting platform.
+The blind is included, but it can be frustrating to use. $500

 SMALL QUICK RELEASE SYSTEM.
 Made of a solid block of black anodized Aluminum.
 The quick release plate is about 1.25X1.75" and about 1/8" thick.
 The ballhead is not included.
 1/4-20TPI socket in base and 1/4-20TPI camera screw. $40.